pibebtol/java-lessons/exercises/10PaintingStudio.md

 ### Tasks
 1. Create a class `Line` with 4 integers: `startX`, `startY`, `endX` and `endY`.
 2. Create the interface class `Drawable`.
-   - This class defines the function `draw(Graphics g)`, which is imported via `import java.awt.Color;` (on the very top of your file).
+   - This class defines the function `draw(Graphics g)`.
 2. The `Circle`, `Line` and `Rectangle` class should implement the interface `Drawable`.
-3. Implement all the functions for Square, Line and Rectangle.
-4. Create the file `PaintingStudio.java` and insert the content below.
+3. Create the file `PaintingStudio.java` and insert the content below.
+4. Implement all functions for Square, Line and Rectangle.
+   - Hint: These classes are constructed with a variable of the `Color` type, which is imported via `import java.awt.Color;` (on the very top of your files).
 5. Profit!

 ### Content for the file *PaintingStudio.java*